Design thinking workshop

 Within your company you are also working on it, just not really consistently.
 Operational matters are still your priority and remain so.
 Yet you feel that innovation is essential in creating maximum value for your customer/end user.

 How do you boost your internal innovation culture now, without making your operational pursuits suffer?
-How do you now bring innovation into the DNA of your employees?
+How do you bring innovation into the DNA of your employees?

 Design Thinking Workshop from Innovita